In This Article

 This is on top of your regular federal income tax and NJ state income tax.

 Here's one immediate benefit: you can deduct half of your SE tax as an above-the-line deduction on Schedule 1 of Form 1040.
-This reduces your Adjusted Gross Income (AGI) — which reduces your income tax (but not the SE tax itself).
+This reduces your Adjusted Gross Income (AGI), which reduces your income tax (but not the SE tax itself).

 In the example above: Half of $11,304 = $5,652 deduction.
 If you're in the 22% tax bracket, this saves you $5,652 × 22% = $1,243 in income tax.

-Strategies CPAs Use to Reduce SE Tax
+What Strategies Do CPAs Use to Reduce Self-Employment Tax?

-SE tax is a significant expense — often $10,000–$25,000+ per year for freelancers earning $100K–$200K.
+SE tax is a significant expense, often $10,000–$25,000+ per year for freelancers earning $100K–$200K.
 Here are the primary strategies:

 Strategy 1: Maximize Business Deductions